szybec31/Mobile-dB-Calc/README.md

     ```

 - Move it to cloud file server for example google drive
-- Run on mobile device
+- Run on a mobile device